andrewscaya/ascmvc/docs/configuration.rst

     ];

-For more information on configuring the application's view, please see the :ref:`Views` section.
+For more information on configuring the application's view, please see the :ref:`views` section.

 .. index:: Model configuration

 .. index:: Configuration Model

-.. _Configuration model:
+.. _configuration model:

 Model Configuration
 -------------------